Coronavirus (COVID-19) Resources

 - City of San Jose Website: Learn more about the City of San Jose’s response to COVID-19.

 - Santa Clara County Public Health: Santa Clara County’s shelter-in-place order currently extends through May 3, 2020.
-This date can be changed by the County Health Officer.
+The County Health Officer may change this date.

 - Santa Clara County’s Essential Businesses: You can find information about Santa Clara County’s essential businesses on their COVID-19 page.